stsievert/salmon/paper/paper.md

 Salmon has been used by several groups, including psychologists at the University of Wisconsin--Madison and the Louisiana State University.
-Additionally, it has received significant interest from the United States Air Force Research Laboratory.

 # Acknowledgments